pubnub/pubnub-mcp-server/resources/sdk_docs/dart_files.md

 ### Returns

-deleteFile() returns a DeleteFileResult.
+- DeleteFileResult

 ## Publish file message

-Publish the uploaded file message to a specified channel.
-Called internally by sendFile.
-Use directly to resend the file message (without re-upload) if sendFile fails after upload.
+Publishes a file message to a channel.
+Used internally by sendFile, or directly to retry message publish without re-uploading the file.

 ### Method(s)